katleyq/j40-cejst-2/docs/operations/rollout-plan.md

 display of the updated data using a staging URL like
 <random-string-of-letters>.cloudfront.net.

+TODO: Get new AWS resources
+  - A new website S3 bucket
+  - A new Cloudfront distribution that serves that S3 bucket

 ## Release day

 When the 2.0 CEJST is ready to release to the public, we can change the